 Therefore, critical velocity training involves any running workout done at a pace that you could hold running at maximal effort for 30 minutes.

 CV training can increase the aerobic capacity of Type IIa muscle fibers.
-These adaptations will help you sustain harder efforts for longer distances without producing the fatiguing byproducts of glycolysis and anaerobic metabolism, meaning that you can sustain a faster “hard cruising speed.”
+These adaptations will help you sustain harder efforts for longer distances without producing the fatiguing byproducts of glycolysis and anaerobic metabolism, meaning you can sustain a faster “hard cruising speed.”

 Strides